pygridtools/drmaa-python/docs/tutorials.rst

 Getting Job Status
 ------------------

-Here's an example of using DRMAA to query the status of a job (example5.py):
+Here's an example of using DRMAA to query the status of a job:

 .. code-block:: python
    :linenos:
+   :caption: example5.py
+   :name: example-5
+   :emphasize-lines: 22-40

    #!/usr/bin/env python